top of page

 Our Pastor:

-On July 2, 2017, we welcomed a new Pastor, Rev. John Hall and his wife Heidi.
-He comes to us with 17 years of ministry in previous churches.
+Rev. John Hall came to us with his wife Heidi in July of 2017 with 17 years of ministry in previous churches.
 He states, "My call is to love and care for the people of God.
 I love theology and there are social issues that just break my heart.
 But, neither one is of greater importance than the love, care and nurture of the people of God."
-Heidi and John have 2 grown children.
+Heidi and John have 2 grown children and delightful grandchildren.
 Please join us here Sundays at 11 to meet these sterling folks and our church family!

 Rev. John Hall